adhm271/teamone/README.md

 Charge -- Total formal charge

-##### 2. Create off-the-shelf machine learning models as well as a simple multi-layer perceptron
+##### 3. We create off-the-shelf machine learning models as well as a simple multi-layer perceptron

 __regression__